mmbaguette/Random-MC-Education-Server/README.md

  - After signing in to MC Education Edition, click on Join World, enter a random code, and wait for mitmproxy to intercept the search request to this URL.
  - Click on the request, and inside the request payload, look for the `accessToken` value.
 Copy everything without the quotes (`"`).

+- Run the script using the Python programming language: https://www.python.org/.
+You must be able to know how to use Python to use this program.

 **Note: You'll only find codes that you can join from your organization/school board.**